- Perspectives

 The problem, as we see it, has two parts:

-I. Developing the technology itself, in an ever-evolving landscape.
+I. Developing the technology itself, in a constantly evolving landscape.

 II.
 Giving creatives more say (and control) over their work than technologists, who are motivated by the generative aspect of AI without the corresponding care for risk and protection.